sw1ckham/i-brary/README.md

 * This [Stack Overflow post](https://stackoverflow.com/questions/50671682/center-align-items-in-materializecss-row) helped me center the cards on index.html.*
 * I used [CSS matic](https://www.cssmatic.com/box-shadow) to create my box shadows
 * I used [W3 Schools](https://www.w3schools.com/tags/att_textarea_maxlength.asp) to help me work out how to apply a max-length to a text area.
+* I used [Autoprefixer](https://autoprefixer.github.io/) to add broswer prefixes to my CSS code.

 ### Acknowledgements

 Thank you very much to my mentor Spencer who helped me throughout.
-Also to the student care tutors and 'Igor' on Slack who was always quick to lend a hand.
+Also to the student care tutors Tim, Stephen, Samantha, Cormac and Kevin.
+'Igor' on Slack who was always quick to lend a hand.